 The project took me 6 hours.
 I did a mixture of conceptual and detailed design.
 Just enough to show the client and get their input.

 I am using IronCAD for this project.
-I have been designing this type product for the last 5 years so I have done this many times before.
+I have been designing this type of product for the last 5 years so I have done this many times before.
 As I work I think of those that cannot work to this level of flexibility and I thought it would be interesting to a few to see this how this type of CAD design is applied.

 Here is the original sheet metal enclosure

 I imported this as a parasolid from a different program.
-I use a couple of different 3D CAD completely compatible systems.
+I use a couple of different 3D CAD compatible systems.
 Notice in the scene browser (history tree) that all of the parts have come into one scene and individually noted in the scene browser.
 We call this the Single Model Environment.
 The history is included in the individual parts.
 You can have external referenced parts and you can decide at any time in the design process.
 Since I work alone this is not a problem.
 The single model environment is the productive 3D CAD feature.